vag0st/ouzo-nikolaou/README.md

 ### `npm i`

-Installs all the required packages
+Installs all the prerequisite packages

 ### `npm start`